Antisocial behaviour orders (ASBOs)

 - Police Service of Northern Ireland

-These applications are made to a magistrates’ court.
+They apply to a magistrate's court.
 ASBOs can also be made along with sentencing for a criminal offence.
-However, an ASBO is a civil order which means that unless the terms of the order are broken, the offender will not be given a criminal record.
+An ASBO is a civil order.
+Unless the terms of the order are broken, the offender won't get a criminal record.